huntflow/api/en/authorization.md

 grant_type=refresh_token&refresh_token={refresh_token}
 ```

-The response will be identical to the one when the tocken is given for the first time:
+The response will be identical to the one when the token is given for the first time:

 ```json
 {